Skip to content

 2nd

-leading cause of death for Florida children in 2021.
+leading cause of death for Florida children.

 Florida had the

-highest firearm death rate in the U.S. in 2021.
+highest firearm death rate in the U.S.

 Gun fire was the